kripikroli/dev_bitcoinminer/_posts/2011-03-25-diablominer-update-2011-03-25.md

 featured:
 layout: post
 ---

-Miner update - DiabloMiner - 2011-03-25A new build of DiabloMiner is avaialbe.
+<p>Miner update - DiabloMiner - 2011-03-25A new build of DiabloMiner is avaialbe.</p>

-Update: Merged jwadamson’s patch that gets rid of the OSX dock icon.
+<p>Update: Merged jwadamson’s patch that gets rid of the OSX dock icon.</p>
-Announcement
-Project repository
-Download
-Previous Posts